umijs/umi/docs/docs/docs/max/antd.en-US.md

 Configure `antd`'s `StyleProvider` component, which is used to support legacy browsers, such as IE11.
 When your project is configured with `legacy` or `targets` that include `ie`, it will automatically be downgraded, no manual configuration required.

 With antd 5.17.0 and above, set `styleProvider: { layer: true }` to place component styles in `@layer antd` and lower their priority.
-This automatically enables an inner `ConfigProvider` to handle icon styles.
+Also set `antd.configProvider: {}` (or keep your existing configuration) to enable an inner `ConfigProvider` for icon styles.
 Set `layer: false` to explicitly disable it; leaving it unset preserves the default or inherited `StyleProvider` behavior.

 **Note:**